Biblical Hospitality – 3 Reflections of A Powerful Concept in Ministry

 There are many more things to share about biblical hospitality.
 But I think one more point is that we need to understand is that this is not a spiritual gift.
 We do not need to “have the gift of hospitality” in order to practice hospitality in ministry.
 In fact, to think that hospitality is a spiritual gift is a misreading of the Scripture.
 This is not just something that is limited to ushers or leaders.
 When we read the verses associated with hospitality in the NT, we find that these are generally imperatives to Christians.
 This means that hospitality is something expected from the Scripture to the church.
 So we need to continue to think about this and understand what it entails for our ministry.

 All in all, I have learned much from my study in biblical hospitality over these two weeks.
 I hope to share more insights into this matter.
+And you can read up more on Davina Soh’s book on biblical hospitality.
 But perhaps you can share your thoughts here with me.
 I will love to read your comments.